staker4/docker-sphinx-autobuild/README.md

 # Docker sphinx-autobuild

-This is the Git repo of the Docker image for [sphinx-autobuild](https://registry.hub.docker.com/r/staker4/sphinx-autobuild).
+This is the repo of the Docker image for [sphinx-autobuild](https://hub.docker.com/r/staker4/sphinx-autobuild/).

 # How to use this image